SylwiaGrudkowska/JDemetra-documentation/pages/theory/SA_SEATS.md

 estimators.
 This effect emerges since variance of estimator is smaller than the variance of component.
-Nevertheless, if at least one non-stationary component exists, cross-correlations estimated by TRAMO/SEATS will tend to zero as cross-covariances between estimators of the components are finite.
+Nevertheless, if at least one non-stationary component exists, cross-correlations estimated by TRAMO-SEATS will tend to zero as cross-covariances between estimators of the components are finite.
 In practice, the inconvenience caused by this property will likely be of little relevance.